Sport

 Carousels in art: Stanley Spencer, The Roundabout, 1923, Tate, London, UK.

 At the time that Stanley Spencer worked on this, he was separated from his second wife and was living alone.
 The sense of melancholy that this scene on Hampstead Heath creates is palpable.
 The lack of people and the lofty view all point to a man whose loneliness has emptied the world of all meaning.
-The never ending rotation of the roundabout would only magnify the feelings of hopelessness.
+The never-ending rotation of the roundabout would only magnify the feelings of hopelessness.
 However, with this style of roundabout, the chairs are suspended by chains.
-It was only recently invented and throws the rider out from the centre of the vortex, giving a small sense of the freedom that could come about, if one was only ready to take that first step.
+It was only recently invented and throws the rider out from the center of the vortex, giving a small sense of the freedom that could come about, if one was only ready to take that first step.

 Cyril E Power, The Merry Go Round, 1930, The Metropolitan Museum of Art, New York, NY, USA.